mspensieri/MSLiveBlur/README.md

 # Todo:
 * Figure out how to only blur views beneath so as not to require a new window
-* Support multiple areas at once
 * Different shapes (ex: rounded corners)

 # Done
 * Live blur with variable interval
 * Live blur appears on top of the application and blurs underneath
 * Specify the size of the blurred area so it does not blur the entire screen (i.e. actually use the given frame)
-* Tint color for the blur
+* Tint color
+* Support multiple areas at once